gitstua/playwright-gh/README.md

 # Purpose
-Example playwrite script to login to GitHub
+Example Playwright script to login to GitHub

+⚠️ It is not recommeded to automate GitHub UI since GitHub can change the format of pages at any time.
+The best way to automate GitHub is via [REST API](https://docs.github.com/en/rest), [GraphQL](https://docs.github.com/en/graphql) or [GitHub CLI](https://cli.github.com/).

 ## Usage
 There is a GitHub workflow that runs this script on push to main.